 How frequently your BISON Scales need re-calibrating will depend on how heavily the scales are used.
 The calibration can be affected if the scales are overloaded or exposed to shock loading.
 We recommend undertaking an annual calibration check.

 You can either return your scales to BISON or your local BISON representative for re-calibration.
 Alternatively, you can easily take care of it yourself with BISON’s Calibration Rig.
-For more information visit our Calibration Page.
+For more information see our Calibration Kit.

 Keeping your scales in top working order is our priority.
 BISON Scales are coated in a tough thermoplastic, and their rugged design is well suited to your typical heavy-industry environment, so there is little maintenance required.